Deanplayerljx/capstone/README.md

 We used a short clip from [this video](https://www.youtube.com/watch?v=VD6Fc5d1VFU) (3:50-4:20) for testing.
 The clip can be found [here](https://drive.google.com/file/d/1Gv4O1XOem-Jwp0ICDQegC6k23MgvIUpC/view?usp=sharing).
 We downsampled the clip to 30 fps by saving every other frame.
 The extracted images can be found [here](https://drive.google.com/file/d/1xEPNLovIiK4r8-PxiaDqeap6iY4_4gdZ/view?usp=sharing).
 Please download the images and put them under the ```data``` folder.

 ### Tracking
-Run the following command to get fixed-lag tracking results:
+After running inference using the detection model, run the following command to get fixed-lag tracking results.
+The det_file here is the path to the inference results.
 ```
 python fixed_lay_track.py --det_file det/file/path --img_dir img/dir/path --out_file output/file/path
 ```